jxmot/zipremote/README.md

     * index `1` - A *name* associated with the IP address.
 It is for reference.
 * `example_apikeys.json` - Edit this file and save it as `apikeys.json`.
   * `"keylist"` - Each element in `keylist[]` contains a unique string.
 It is compared to an incoming "key" value from the client.
 Here is an online utility for generating passwords (*work well as api keys*) - <https://passwordsgenerator.net/>
 * `index.php` - There is no required editing before use.
+  * `$ipv` - This enables or disables IP validation.
+By default is disabled.
+Set it to `true` to enable it after you have IP addresses in `ipvalid.json`.

 #### Client